Tokens, the oft-overlooked appetizer: Large language models, the distributional hypothesis, and meaning: Limitations

 There are 279,496 entries in CSW19.
 Those words occur across the 38 vocabulary files we obtained from Hugging Face 421,490 times as 83,343 unique tokens (looking at clean, lower-cased versions of the tokens in the files).
 Their average length was \num{6.872312510379843}, and average unique length was \num{8.115162641133628}.
 There are 279,585 in CSW19 combined with our list of affixes.
 There are 370,105 in the alphabet-only (clean) version of S2; the creators of S2 also created this clean version.
 There are 466,550 in the base version of S2.
 Combining down any repeated words, we get a list of 458,654 alphabet-only words, and a list of 585,006 more inclusive words.
 Adding in our list that combined CSW19 and affixes brings the total up to 458,685; there are only about 30 items in that list that were not already in the S2 word list.

 We used this combined list (S2, CSW19, affixes) to roughly approximate morphemes (morphemes are the smallest semantically meaningful unit of language, including things like words and affixes).
+For convenience, we call the result ``morphemes'', but please note that is an extremely rough approximation.
 Adding in the affixes list to the cleaned words lists adds back non-alphabet characters, such as apostrophe + s ('s).
 Those entries will not match any of our cleaned tokens because we removed non-alphabet characters (o'clock becomes oclock, re-elect becomes reelect, etc.).
 This was a significant simplification and could be handled differently.

 There are 458,685 entries in our resulting master list of rough morphemes (based on CSW19, S2, and affixes).
 This matches 99,841 unique tokens occurring 511,216 times across the 38 files.
 The average length is \num{6.5879178272980505}, and average unique length is \num{7.942678859386424}.
 This is approximately words, since most of the entries are words.